sodacan-net/sodacan-core/docs/languageGuide.md

 ```
 ### Adapters
-A SodaCan adapter is an end node in a SodaCan implementation.
+A Sodacan adapter is an end node in a Sodacan implementation.
 There are two primary types of adapter: message consumer and message producer.
 However, adapters can also be both a consumer and producer at the same time.
 The following is a very simple interaction between a lamp and a button and a module that controls the behavior of the lamp (on or off).
 A real-world example would likely have additional capabilities but we keep it simple here:

 ```mermaid